Kuadrant/architecture/rfcs/0008-leaderless-dns.md

 ### OCM / ACM Health Checks
 This is also the same as single cluster.

-## Migrating from Single cluster to Multiple cluster
+## Migrating from Single cluster to Multiple cluster without OCM

 In the single cluster:
 - Edit all relevant provider secrets and set:
-  - `ClusterID` to some unique value
+  - `multiClusterID` to some unique value

 In the additional clusters:
-- Copy the DNS Policies and provider secrets from the single cluster to any additional clusters, and update the provider secrets with unique `ClusterID` values.
+- Copy the DNS Policies and provider secrets from the single cluster to any additional clusters, and update the provider secrets with unique `multiClusterID` values.
 - (optional) Create a gateway and workload which uses the same hosts as the single cluster.

 ## Migrating from single/multiple clusters to OCM